 This calendar with Friday dates is intended to help students pace themselves over the senior year.
 Students and advisors should meet regularly, at least monthly, and may work out a timetable that best suits them.
-In general, students usually concentrate on research during the first semester and writing during the second semester, although students should start writing in the first semester rather than leaving it all until late in the second semester.
+In general, students conduct research during the first semester and write during the second semester, although writing should begin in the first semester rather than leaving it all until late in the second semester.
 The university’s Office of the Registrar dictates certain deadlines toward the end of the second semester which are inflexible and mandatory.

 Meet with advisor and reader.
-Have advisor suggest additional primary sources and secondary works, beyond those identified in the proposal.
+Advisor shall suggest additional primary sources and secondary works, beyond those identified in the proposal.
 Review methods to be used to answer the research question.
+Conduct research.

 Submit final outline of thesis and a bibliography.
 Clarify the argument you will make.

 Submit second chapter draft to advisor.
-Begin Thesis/Capstone Seminar URBN1981.
+Enroll for Thesis/Capstone Workshop URBN1981.

 Submit third chapter draft.

-Submit revised thesis to advisor and reader.
+Submit complete first draft of thesis to advisor and reader.
 Seminar presentations begin.

 Submit final, polished version for signature of advisor and reader.
 Collect signatures for Thesis Submittal sheet; this should be included w/ bound copy for department.